fieldtrip/website/workshop/nigeria2025/preprocessing.md

 - identify and remove artifacts using **[ft_rejectvisual](/reference/ft_rejectvisual)**
 - average the trials to get the event-related potential using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**

-Susequently, we will show the continuous approach where we do the filtering and artifact removal on the continuous data prior to segmenting and averaging.
+Subsequently, we will show the continuous approach where we do the filtering and artifact removal on the continuous data prior to segmenting and averaging.

 - read the continuous data using **[ft_preprocessing](/reference/ft_preprocessing)** and apply some filters
 - identify artifacts using **[ft_databrowser](/reference/ft_databrowser)**